Editors Reads Verdict

 Final Verdict

 Grit combines compelling research with genuinely useful takeaways about how to develop persistence in yourself and in the people you lead or raise.
-Some of the science has faced scrutiny, but the core argument — that effort matters more than talent — is well-supported and practically important.
+Some of the science has faced scrutiny, but the core argument — that effort matters more than talent — is well-supported enough, and practically important enough, to make it essential reading on the psychology of achievement.

 Our rating: 4.5/5 — A rigorous and motivating exploration of what separates champions from almost-champions.